-- 2. You may change to the catalog in effect in the year in which you graduate.
-Thus, students graduating in December 2016, May 2017, or in the 2017 summer term may adopt this catalog by so indicating on their application for graduation.
-The following must be completed prior to graduation. - - I. Competency Requirements: Mathematics and Writing II.
-Graduation Writing Assessment Requirement III.
+You may change to the catalog in effect in the year in which you graduate.
+Thus, students graduating in December 2017, May 2018, or in the 2018 summer term may adopt this catalog by so indicating on their application for graduation.

+The following must be completed prior to graduation.

+- I. Competency Requirements: Mathematics and Writing

+- II.
+Graduation Writing Assessment Requirement

+- III.
 Major and Minor Requirements

 - IV.
 American Institutions Requirement

-- Language Requirement V
+- V. Language Requirement

 - VI.
 Unit Requirements

 - VII.
 Residence Requirements

 - VIII.
 Grade Point Average Requirements

 - IX.
 General Education

-Freshmen Competency I. Requirements: Mathematics and Writing
+I. Freshmen Competency Requirements: Mathematics and Writing

-All students are required to demonstrate compe-tency in basic mathematics and standard written English.
+All students are required to demonstrate competency in basic mathematics and standard written English.
 Incoming students who are not exempt from the CSU Entry Level Mathematics examination (ELM) and/or the English Placement Test (EPT) because of national test scores or college level courses (see explanation of exemptions) must take these tests by the May test date or their admission to SDSU will be cancelled.
-Those who fail one or both of these examinations are REQUIRED to be enrolled in appropriate sections of General Mathematics and/or Rhetoric and Writing Studies courses in the FIRST semester of enrollment.
-Students who do not successfully complete their remediation requirements within one year of their initial enrollment will be administratively disqualified.
+Those who fail one or both of these examinations are REQUIRED to be enrolled in appropriate sections of General Mathematics and/or Rhetoric and Writing Studies courses fully complete their remediation requirements within one year of their initial enrollment will be administratively disgualified.